May 19, 2013

 Admissions

-***APPLICATIONS ARE DUE BY FEBRUARY 1, 2013***
+***APPLICATIONS ARE DUE BY FEBRUARY 14, 2014

 OUAC 101 OUAC 105

-Admission requirements based on a mature student or transfer student, click HERE.
+Admission requirements based on a mature student

-The study of architecture is important for the overall design of the built environment, as well as to raise awareness of the holistic and aesthetic nature of design culture.
-The exciting new School of Architecture (LAL) is located at the crossroads of the city of Sudbury in the downtown core.
-Students will take electives on the main University campus while design studio and other courses will be held in the downtown at the newly renovated LAL Market Square site.
-The undergraduate Bachelor of Architectural Studies program focuses on design, culture, technology and professional practice.
-Our program will highlight design and culture from the north - particularly northern Ontario - with an emphasis in developing expertise in wood.
-Design Studio courses will challenge students' creativity through the application of practical building solutions for our northern climate, taking into account cultural sensitivities, history and community profiles.
+Architecture is essential to the overall design of the built environment and the study of architecture raises awareness of the holistic and aesthetic nature of design culture.
+Laurentian’s new School of Architecture (LAL), located at the crossroads of the city of Sudbury in the downtown core, was launched in 2013 and it remains Canada’s newest architecture program!
+Faculty, staff, and students have come to work and study at the School of Architecture from all across Canada and abroad.
+True to our tri-cultural vision of educating Francophone, Anglophone and FNMI students in a culturally diverse setting, architecture students take electives on the main LU campus, while design studio and other mandatory architecture courses are held in the downtown at the newly renovated LAL site.
+The Bachelor of Architectural Studies (BAS) undergraduate program focuses on design, culture, technology and professional practice.
+Our architecture program highlights design and culture for the North – particularly northern Ontario – with an emphasis in developing expertise in wood.
+Design Studio courses challenge students’ creativity through the application of practical building solutions for our northern climate, taking into account cultural sensitivities, diverse histories and community profiles.
+Unique aspects of the program include Design-Build and Community-Design projects that will expose students to real community issues and hands-on building experience.
+LAL Students will develop an appreciation for the integration of indigenous and natural materials in building and site design, as well as an understanding of the importance of collaboration and interaction with other students, faculty, and community groups.
+Strongly based on a cooperative education model, the first work-term in the architecture program will take place in industry and related fields, while the second work-term will be in an architectural firm locally, nationally, or internationally.

 Unique features of the program: